agBeta/nevis/self-documentation/REST.md

 </br>

-## 422 for path invalid (especially invalid actionId)
+## 404 vs 400 vs 422

 422 was web-dav, but now is in standard http spec.
-See https://www.rfc-editor.org/rfc/rfc9110#name-422-unprocessable-content.
-It seems semantically the best choice for invalid path params when body is ok.
-Look what it says: "Unprocessable Content".
-It is self-explanatory. inspired by this answer https://stackoverflow.com/questions/44915255/is-it-ok-return-http-status-404-in-the-post, 404 is better maybe.
+See https://www.rfc-editor.org/rfc/rfc9110#name-422-unprocessable-content. inspired by this answer https://stackoverflow.com/questions/44915255/is-it-ok-return-http-status-404-in-the-post, 404 is better maybe.

-Also more about why 422 is better than 400, see "leo_cape" comment and " Philippe Gioseffi" comment below [this SO answer](https://stackoverflow.com/a/52363900/22969951).
+Also more about why 422 is better than 400 in some situation, see "leo_cape" comment and "Philippe Gioseffi" comment below [this SO answer](https://stackoverflow.com/a/52363900/22969951).

 According to https://stackoverflow.com/a/21488282, The most important thing is that you: